List of United States collegiate men's ice hockey seasons: Trials and Changes

 When the United States entered World War I in April 1917, many college students joined the United States Armed Forces.
 As a result many colleges suspended some or all of their athletic programs for the duration of the war.
 A few ice hockey programs continued to operate for the 1917–18 season but those were perishingly few.
 Because the war was over by November 1918, many prospective students were able to attend college for the spring semester in 1919.
 This meant that the ice hockey programs who were suspended could be restarted quickly.
 College Ice hockey returned for its first full season with the 1919–20 campaign and, with the number of teams in the midwest who had started programs over the previous few seasons, teams were now vying for Eastern and Western collegiate championships.
 Even with that addition, the biggest change was yet to come.

 In 1920, following the example of most other leagues on the continent, college hockey shifted from 7-on-7 to 6-on-6.
 Furthermore, the game times were altered from two halves to three periods.
 These changes allowed for a faster game not only because there were fewer players on the ice, but because many of the rinks that were built in the 1920s were significantly larger than the ones that had been used previously.
 It also meant that players would have more time to recover from strenuous play (two formal breaks rather than one) and help to increase the amount of substitutions that would occur throughout the games (though it was still common for some athletes to play the entire game).

 The college game continued to expand and was aided not only by the addition of regional rinks like the Philadelphia Arena and the New Haven Arena, but also by some universities building their own venues.
 The first of these was the Russell Sage Rink for Hamilton, which was followed soon after by Princeton's Hobey Baker Memorial Rink, Dartmouth's Davis Rink and Army's Smith Rink.
-More and more programs appeared and were able to use the increasing amount of available ice throughout the 1920s, but after the stock market crash in 1929 the colleges would face tough decisions moving forward.
+More and more programs appeared and were able to use the increasing amount of available ice throughout the 1920s, but after the stock market crash in 1929, the colleges faced tough decisions moving forward.